FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

 When you're done with testing, quit the demo server (type Ctrl+C).

 ## Add minimum data requirements
+NOTE!
+Baltic Explorer will not run correctly without any WMS data.
+You also need a background map for the map interface.

 Login to http://localhost:8000/admin and add a WMS provider, category and layer.
 Also add a background map.
 Data and maps for the Baltic Sea can be found from, amongst others, HELCOM.
 For example, find WMS layers here: https://maps.helcom.fi/arcgis/services/MADS/Biodiversity/MapServer/WMSServer?request=GetCapabilities&service=WMS